tnm/qr/README.md

 Cool, let's create a version of The Beatles that, rather ahistorically, has just three members.
 Start your Redis server, and now:

 	>> from qr import Queue
-	>> bqueue = Queue('Beatles', 3)
+	>> bqueue = Queue('Beatles', 3, True)

 You are now the owner of a Queue object ('bqueue'), associated with the Redis key 'Beatles'.
-The Queue object has a specified size of 3 elements.
+The Queue object has a specified size of 3 elements, and auto-pop is set to True.
 Let's push some elements:

 	>> bqueue.push('Ringo')
 	>> bqueue.push('Paul')